-- English is the exclusive language of instruction at the undergraduate institution; or - they have earned a degree from a regionally accredited U.S. college or university not more than 5 years prior to the anticipated semester of enrollment; or - they have completed at least two full-time semesters of graded course work, exclusive of ESL courses, in a U.S. college or university, or at an institution outside the U.S. where English is the exclusive language of instruction, not more than 5 years prior to the anticipated semester of enrollment. - The required scores are: Minimum TOEFL requirement: 92 internet (iBT); - 580 paper-based test (PBT) Minimum IELTS requirement: 7.0 - Minimum MELAB requirement: 82
+- English is the exclusive language of instruction at the undergraduate institution; or - they have earned a degree from a regionally accredited U.S. college or university not more than 5 years prior to the anticipated semester of enrollment; or - they have completed at least two full-time semesters of graded course work, exclusive of ESL courses, in a U.S. college or university, or at an institution outside the U.S. where English is the exclusive language of instruction, not more than 5 years prior to the anticipated semester of enrollment. - (update with Typical Numbers for TOEFL or IELTS) - The minimum required scores that will be considered acceptable are: Minimum TOEFL requirement: 92 internet (iBT); - 580 paper-based test (PBT) Minimum IELTS requirement: 7.0 - Minimum MELAB requirement: 82